DUI

 • Vehicle impoundment

 Someone accused of a second DUI faces harsher penalties, including more lengthy and costly advanced DUI school, higher fines, an ignition interlock device placed in their car for at least year, longer license suspensions, and the possibility of longer jail sentences.
-Depending on the date of a person's prior conviction, a jail sentence may be mandatory.
-A person convicted of several DUI’s may likely be charged as a felon.
-Felony DUI may result in up to five years in state prison.
-Also, a person with multiple DUI convictions can lose there privilege to drive—FOREVER.
+A person convicted of several DUI's may likely be charged as a felon, which may result in up to five years in state prison.
+A person with multiple DUI convictions can lose their privilege to drive—FOREVER.

 Types of DUI Charges Under Florida Law